mahadshahib/MUDownloadButton/README.md

 ## Demo

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run the Demo directory

 ## Installation
  Currently only supports SPM and iOS 13+